markojaa4/portfolio/DotNet/RefrigeratorVehicle/README.md

 >* View fruit purchases
 >* View saldo for a specified exchange center
 >
->Each use case is to be logged to a local file
+>Each use case is to be logged to a local file.

 The source code was made for a local audience.